bediger4000/linked_lists/README.md

 All intermediate list node have some unnatural numeric value that doesn't look like a pointer.

+### Remove kth Last element

+This problem was asked by Google.

+Given a singly linked list and an integer k, remove the kth last element from the list. k is guaranteed to be smaller than the length of the list.

+The list is very long,
+so making more than one pass is prohibitively expensive.

+Do this in constant space and in one pass.

+#### Analysis

+This problem requires 2 pointers into the last, one that leads, and a 2nd that's k+1 elements behind.
+When the leader is null/nil,
+the 2nd pointer has the node before the element to be eliminated from the list.

+Since "k is guaranteed to be smaller than the length of the list", I'm not sure there are any corner cases worth talking about.
+This is a very straightforward problem.

+If you're interviewing for an entry-level position, this might be worth asking.
+Otherwise, I don't see it.

 ## Cracking the Coding Interview

 Linked list questions.